 Quickstart with MITM proxy

-Since Mac OSX and Windows do not support eBPF, Levo provides a Sensor package (Docker based install), to enable quick evaluation on these platforms.
-This Sensor package gets visibility into your API traffic, by reverse proxying traffic between your API Client and API Server.
+Because macOS and Windows do not support eBPF, Levo provides a Docker-based Sensor package for quick evaluation on these platforms.
+This Sensor package observes API traffic by reverse proxying requests between your API Client and API Server.

 1. Prerequisites

-• Admin (or `sudo`) privileges on the Docker host
+sudo) privileges on the Docker host - Levo.ai account

-• Command line terminal with Bash or Bash compatible shell
+- Command-line terminal with Bash or a Bash-compatible shell

-API Observability auto discovers APIs and generates OpenAPI specifications for all API endpoints, by observing API traffic between your API Client and API Server.
+API Observability auto-discovers APIs and generates OpenAPI specifications by observing traffic between your API Client and API Server.

 If you do not have a test API Service/Application, you can use the sample application provided by Levo.